hughperkins/coriander/README.md

 ## News

+- May 20:
+  - renamed to Coriander
 - May 18:
-  - Presented CUDA-on-CL at this year's [IWOCL](http://iwocl.org) :-)  Full IWOCL program [here](http://www.iwocl.org/iwocl-2017/conference-program/), and there is a link to my own slides
+  - Presented Coriander at this year's [IWOCL](http://iwocl.org) :-)  Full IWOCL program [here](http://www.iwocl.org/iwocl-2017/conference-program/), and there is a link to my own slides
 - May 5:
-  - Eigen unit tests at https://bitbucket.org/hughperkins/eigen/src/75842846799e15f1c26ef6885565d64c3d0a67b2/unsupported/test/cuda-on-cl/?at=eigen-cl pass on Mac Pro 4th Generation with both:
+  - Eigen unit tests at https://bitbucket.org/hughperkins/eigen/src/75842846799e15f1c26ef6885565d64c3d0a67b2/unsupported/test/Coriander/?at=eigen-cl pass on Mac Pro 4th Generation with both:
     - Intel HD Graphics 530, and
     - Radeon Pro 450 (using env var `CL_GPUOFFSET=1` to select)
   - I suspect this may have broken some other stuff, since one of the unit tests fails now, but I think it's a gentle step forward